 For more information please visit the appropriate page below.

-Oakville, ON L6J 2Y5
+8 Navy Street, Oakville, ON L6J 2Y5

 Hours of Operation

-Admission rates vary for workshops, special events and pre-booked tours.
+General admission during public hours at all locations is free!
+Donations are gratefully accepted.
+Admission rates vary for workshops, special events and booked tours for 10 or more people.
 Visit the School and Community Programs page for more details or call 905-338-4400 to confirm group rates and availability.

-The second floor is accessible by staircase only (17 steps) and includes restored bedrooms, Oakville's Black History exhibit and The Underground Railroad - Next Stop Freedom! multimedia presentation.
+- The second floor is accessible by staircase only (17 steps) and includes restored bedrooms, Oakville's Black History exhibit and The Underground Railroad - Next Stop Freedom! multimedia presentation.